andrescosta/jobico-fn/README.md

    make create-certs
    # Adds the certificates to the local storage
    make upload-certs-linux # Adds the certificates to the local store.
-   #windows: make upload-certs-windows (this command must be executed as admin)
+   #windows: make add-certs-windows (Warning: this command run as the admin user(opens the UAC dialog) and requires the user to accepts the changes.

-   # 2- Creates a cluster and deploy the application
+   # 2- Creates the cluster and deploy the application
    make kind

    # 3- Local Test